flashbots/mempool-dumpster/README.md

 ## Todo

-- Write to S3
+- next: Write to S3
-- New service to parse a day of jsons and create a parquet summary file
+- later: new service to process a day of jsons
-- Reconnect on broken EL connection
+  - create a parquet summary file
+  - gzip the whole day

 ---